 Wyoming in Luzerne County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-41° 18.908′ N, 75° 49.949′ W. Marker is in Wyoming, Pennsylvania, in Luzerne County.
-Marker is at the intersection of Wyoming Avenue (U.S. 11) and Fourth Street, on the right when traveling north on Wyoming Avenue.
+41° 18.485′ N, 75° 49.927′ W. Marker is in Wyoming, Pennsylvania, in Luzerne County.
+Marker is on Susquehanna Avenue.
+Between 7th and 8th Street.
 Touch for map.
 Marker is in this post office area: Wyoming PA 18644, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-The Bloody Rock (approx. half a mile away); Battle of Wyoming (approx. 0.9 miles away); a different marker also named Battle of Wyoming (approx. 0.9 miles away); Knox Mine Disaster Denison House (approx. 1.9 miles away); Workers in Greater Pittston's Garment Industry (approx. 2.2 miles away); Jenkins' Fort (approx. 2.2 miles away); a different marker also named Jenkins Fort (approx. 2.2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Veterans Memorial (approx. 0.4 miles away); War Memorial (approx. 0.4 miles away); Battlefield of Wyoming (approx. half a mile away); Battle of Wyoming (approx. 0.7 miles away); a different marker also named Battle of Wyoming (approx. 1.2 miles away); Chief Roland "Legs" Biscontini War Memorial (approx. 1.3 miles away); Captain Ann Bernatitus (approx. 1.3 miles away).
 Touch for a list and map of all markers in Wyoming.